But all of these knobs and settings are staring back and grinning, daring you to even try to understand what they do.

 It's hard enough for the human ear to detect definition in the bass regions.
 Couple that with poor speakers and crappy listening environments, and you already know you better do all you can to make sure your low-end is as tight as possible.
 That's where bass roll-offs come into play:

 Most instruments have no business muddying up the low-end.
-Guitars, mic stands, ambient hums, etc... all of that can be cut out by slapping a high-pass filter and most instruments.
+Guitars, ambient hums, etc...
+Even the best mic stands will allow rumbles to travel up into the mic.
+All of that can be cut out by slapping a high-pass filter and most instruments.
 Not only does it knock most noise out of your mix but it frees up space for your bass and kick drum fundamentals and harmonics to be heard more clearly.
 You can learn more about dealing with this area, which is troublesome for most newcomers, in our Low-End Balance article.

 In the same vein, as you're making precision cuts in the middle and higher frequencies, you can slap a high pass filter on the master output for less distraction and aural clutter.